KasperovichDima/price-scrapper/README.md

 # PROBLEM TO SOLVE:
-*The monitoring system for online stores is manual, not automated and does not have a single standard for generating reports and storing them.*
+*The monitoring system for online stores is manual, not automated and does not have a single standard for generating reports.*

 # PROJECT REQUIREMENTS:

 ## **MAIN FUNCTIONALITY:**
 > ## 1.
 Defining monitoring parameters
-> 1. Select categories, subcategories, groups and subgroups
+> 1. Select categories, subcategories, groups or products.
-> 2. Select internet-stores
+> 2. Apply filter for:
+> 3. Internet-stores.
-> 3. Select additional parameters, if they are
+> 4. Additional parameters, if they are.
-> 4. Push "get report" button.
+> 5. Your report is ready.

 > ## 2.
 Collecting and processing data
 > 1. Save reference shop's catalog to database.